open-telemetry/opentelemetry-dotnet-instrumentation/docs/releasing.md

    - [`src/OpenTelemetry.AutoInstrumentation.Native/version.h`](../src/OpenTelemetry.AutoInstrumentation.Native/version.h)
    - [`src/OpenTelemetry.AutoInstrumentation/OpenTelemetry.AutoInstrumentation.csproj`](../src/OpenTelemetry.AutoInstrumentation/OpenTelemetry.AutoInstrumentation.csproj)

+1. Update the documentation link on the [README.md](./README.md) file.

 1. Update the [CHANGELOG.md](../CHANGELOG.md) with the new release.

 1. Create a pull request on GitHub with the changes described in the changelog.